 As expected, the coefficient of the real exports variable is positive and statistically significant indicating that the returns from exports have a significant contribution to economic growth.
-It is worth mentioning that oil, which represents the lion in Sudanese exports, provided Sudan economy with huge amounts of hard currencies.
-Although these invented resources are claimed for ineffective allocation, they undoubtedly lent a great support to economic growth during the last two decades.

-Similarly, and in line with prior expectations, the coefficient of banking credit availability variable is positive and statistically significant.
-It demonstrates that the provision of barrowing facilities via banking system contributes positively to accelerate economic growth.
+Similarly, and in line with prior expectations, the coefficient of banking credit variable is positive and statistically significant.
+It demonstrates that the provision of barrowing facilities via banking system contributes positively to economic growth.
 This outcome is expected since the country suffers from a prolonged gap between national savings and the actual demand for capital.
 Conversely, the results indicate that GDP has a negative elasticity with respect to the expansion in labor force.
-As the coefficient in front of labor force variable (lnLAB) indicates an increase in labor force by a one percent, decreases GDP growth rates by 0.37 percent.
-This endorses that aggregate production function in Sudan economy exhibits decreasing returns to scale with respect to labor input.
-This outcome can be justified by the fact that the capital input in the economy is proportionally smaller than the labor force.
-Accordingly, regardless of the proportions of other inputs, increases in labor force are expected to add less to the GDP giving birth to decreasing returns to scale in the long run.
-This outcome agrees with argument by Arthur Lewis in which he has stated that most of the labor working in developing countries, particularly in rural areas, is either has a zero or even negative productivity.
+As the coefficient in front of labor force variable (InLAB) indicates, an increase in labor force by a one percent, decreases GDP growth rates by 0.37 percent.
+This may endorse that aggregate production function in Sudan economy exhibits decreasing returns to scale with respect to labor input.
+This outcome can be justified by the fact that the capital input is proportionally smaller than the labor force.
+Accordingly, regardless of the proportions of other inputs, increases in labor force add less to the GDP giving birth to decreasing returns to scale in the long run.